awesto/django-shop/docs/sources/howto/customize-snippets.rst

 Add Customized HTML Snippets
 ============================

-When working in *Structure Mode* as provided by **djangoCMS**, while editing the DOM tree inside a placeholder, we might want to add a HTML snippet which is not part of the **Cascade** ecosystem.
+When we working with **django-CMS** in *Structure Mode*, while editing the DOM tree inside a placeholder, we might want to use an HTML snippet which is not part of the **Cascade** ecosystem.
 Instead of creating an additional Django template, it often is much easier to just add a customized plugin.
 This plugin then is available when editing a placeholder in *Structure Mode*.